KiandaBPM/docs/content/docs/platform/application-designer/designer/_index.md

 - **Visible** - the button is visible to users
 - **Perform validation**
 - **Show in display mode**
-- **Layout** - change the width of the field {TO COME BACK TO - does this work for buttons??) by clicking on the bar in the Layout box until you see the desired size, from 1 to 12 columns.
+- **Layout** - change the width of the field by clicking on the bar in the Layout box until you see the desired size, from 1 to 12 columns.
 Click on the arrow beside Layout to see the Mobile Layout and click on the bar to change the width for mobile use.

 ![Changing text box width](/images/textboxsize.png)